PascalKieslich/mousetrap-os/plugins/mousetrap_response/mousetrap_response.md

 ## 3. Defining the buttons

 After constructing the display, the first step toward mouse-tracking is to define the number and locations of the buttons on the screen.
-For this, leave the `sketchpad` item and move to the adjacent `mousetrap_response` plug-in, or insert one if you have not already done so.
+For this, leave the `sketchpad` item and move to the adjacent `mousetrap_response` item, or insert one if you have not already done so.

 The first option you need to set is the number of buttons.
-The `mousetrap_response` plug-in supports up to four buttons.
-If you need more than four buttons, you can either use the `mousetrap_form` plug-in or use an `inline_script` and our Python classes (see below).
+The `mousetrap_response` item supports up to four buttons.
+If you need more than four buttons, you can either use the `mousetrap_form` item or use an `inline_script` and our Python classes (see below).

 Below the number of buttons, you will see a text field corresponding to each button.
 These fields contain the button coordinates and the button name.